This article is Part 1 of an excerpt of the presentation prepared for Slovenian annual Sales on Shelves (Prodaja na policah) retail conference.

 - (too) complicated relations

-- shortage of cat man experience
+- shortage of category management experience

 - lack of credible initial proposal